 No electronics for kids when going overseas

 Do they ask to bring every device under the sun?
 Yes they do, and we always say no. I don’t need to manage a thousand different charger cords and neither do you.
 My husband and I bring our iPhones (check with your phone company ahead of time to confirm that yours will work overseas) and our laptops which is plenty.
-If you want to know how to stay connected and save money while traveling, you will want to read our tips here.

 Bring electric adapters and chargers